linux-chenxing/linux-chenxing.org/ip/mpif.md

 Also note that when DMA writes into memory, when the transfer length is not aligned to 8 byte boundary, the remaining bytes is written with 0x00. (i.e. the dma buffer length needs to be aligned).

+Accesses to the local data buffers should be done 16 bit-wise.

 ## Registers

 ```